LoomDev/Loom/README.md

 ```
 Once your environment is set up, you can open the project in your IDE of choice.
 If you have made an NMS modification and want to convert your changes to a patch, use `./loom rb` to rebuild patches.
 To apply all patches to existing NMS, use `./loom p`.

-To build a complete Loom JAR, run the setup commands above and then use `mvn package`.
+To build a complete Loom JAR, you will need to have maven installed.
+Once installed, run the setup commands above followed by `./loom jar`.
 The final JAR will be inside the `target/` folder.

 We hope to create a stable and modern server software for many generations of Minecraft servers to come.
 Loom is completely open-source and licensed with the MIT license.
 Feel free to contribute to the project! ✨